 I don’t really use coffee cup sleeves because I’m much more partial to cold drinks than hot.
 (I’m an iced tea gal, actually.)

 I do come from a long line of coffee drinkers, however, so I know all about heat-numbed fingertips in the morning.
 This is a simple textured sleeve using the puff stitch, one of my favorites.
 (If you’re new to the puff stitch, don’t worry: I linked up a video tutorial to help you out.)
-I used Lily Sugar’n Cream Denim yarn in Indigo, so it looks like a pair of brand new jeans.
+I used a denim color yarn, so it looks like a pair of brand new jeans.
 I added a brown button, but your version can be as colorful as you like!

 I also made my sleeve a little bit long — assuming I’d wash it and the cotton yarn would shrink a little, and because I use the plastic refillable cups, which are a little wider than the paper coffee cups.
 You can make yours a little shorter if you use paper cups and aren’t worried about shrinkage.